Marián Gáborík: New York Rangers (2009–2013)

 Gáborík's second season with the Rangers, in 2010–11, was hampered by injury.
 Just three games into the season, he suffered a shoulder injury after receiving an illegal boarding hit in a game against the Toronto Maple Leafs.
 The injury caused him to miss nearly a month, and, upon his return, limited his playing style, which relies on his tremendous wrist shot.
 Perhaps due to lingering effects from his various ailments, Gáborík proved a streaky scorer throughout the season and finished with 22 goals and 26 assists in 62 games, though 12 of those goals came in four games.
 His best game of the season was on 19 January 2011, when Gáborík scored four goals and an assist in a 7–0 win over the Toronto Maple Leafs.
-For the first time since Gáborík had joined the team, the Rangers qualified for the Stanley Cup playoffs with a 5–2 win over the rival New Jersey Devils in the final game of the season.
+For the first time since Gáborík had joined the team, the Rangers narrowly returned to the Stanley Cup playoffs as the eighth seed with a 5–2 win over the rival New Jersey Devils in the final game of the season.
 Gáborík contributed an assist on the game-winning goal, and a plus-minus rating of +2 during the game.
+In the first round of the 2011 playoffs against the top-seeded Washington Capitals, the Rangers were defeated in five games.
+Gáborík ended the series with a goal and an assist for two points in all five contests played.

 On 29 January 2012, Gáborík was named the MVP of the 59th NHL All-Star Game in Ottawa.

-On 3 May 2012, shortly after midnight, Gáborík scored a triple-overtime game winner against the Washington Capitals in game 3 of the Eastern Conference Semifinals, giving the Rangers a 2-1 lead in the series, whilst ending one of the longest playoff games in Rangers history.
+He ended the 2011–12 campaign playing in all 82 contests recorded with 41 goals and 35 assists for 76 points, leading the team in goals and points finishing second on the team in assists.
+The Rangers as a team finished as the top seed in the Eastern Conference and the Presidents’ Trophy runner-up only behind the Vancouver Canucks.
+His 41 goals also ranked third in the NHL overall behind Evgeni Malkin’s 50 goals and the league-leading 60 goals by Steven Stamkos, respectively.
+On 3 May, shortly after midnight, Gáborík scored a triple-overtime game winner against the Washington Capitals in game 3 of the Eastern Conference Semifinals, giving the Rangers a 2-1 lead in the series, whilst ending one of the longest playoff games in Rangers history.
+Gáborík and the top-seeded Rangers defeated the seventh-seeded Capitals in seven games before falling in six games in the Eastern Conference Final to the New Jersey Devils.
+He ended the 2012 playoffs with five goals and six assists for 11 points in all 20 games.